kmille/borgctl/README.md

 ## Default location for config files and logging

 borgctl uses config files.
 If you run `borgctl`, it expects a default.yml in the config directory.
 You can specify one or more config files with `-c`/`--config`.
-If the config file contains a /, the path is interpreted as relative/absolute path.
-There is also a logging configuration (logging.conf) stored, which is used by borgctl and borg itself.
+If the config file contains a /, the config file is interpreted as relative/absolute path.
+There is also a logging configuration (logging.conf) stored, which is used by borg and borgctl itself.

-- Default config location for root user: /etc/borgctl
+- Default config location for root user: `/etc/borgctl`

 - Default config location for non-root users: `$XDG_CONFIG_HOME/borgctl` or `~/.config/borgctl`

 The output of borg and borgctl will be written to borg.log.
 The file gets logrotated automatically.

-- Default log directory for root user: /var/log/borgctl/
+- Default log directory for root user: `/var/log/borgctl/`
 - Default log directory for non-root users: `$XDG_STATE_HOME/borgctl` or `~/.local/state/borgctl`

 The state files are also written to the log directory.